A Social Network Analysis of Occupational Segregation: Social welfare

 where $\Pi_{A}^{X}\equiv\Pi_{A}^{X}(\mu_{R},\mu_{G})$ and $\Pi_{B}^{X} \equiv\Pi_{B}^{X}(\mu_{R},\mu_{G})$ are given by equations (\ref{pi_r_a}) and (\ref{pi_r_b}).
 Since unemployed workers obtain zero utility, we can also write the welfare function as

 where $L_{A}\equiv L_{A}(\mu_{R},\mu_{G})$ and $L_{B}\equiv L_{B}(\mu_{R} ,\mu_{G})$ were introduced by (\ref{eqla}) and (\ref{eqlb}).
-The formulation in (\ref{eqwelfare2}) is useful, because it shows that what matters for social welfare is the effect of a policy on the society's effective labour supply.
+The formulation in (\ref{eqwelfare2}) is useful, because it shows that what matters for social welfare is the effect of a policy on the society's effective labor supply.

 We consider a first-best social optimum, that is, the social planner is able to fully manage $\mu_{R} \in[0,1]$ and $\mu_{G} \in[0,1]$ and therefore the social optimum $\mu^{S}=(\mu_{R}^{S}, \mu_{G}^{S})$ is defined as